ace-dent/gbc-hw/gbc-census/README.md

 # gbc-census

-A census of GBC devices, manually scraped data, over a few years.
+A census of GBC devices.
+This data was manually scraped over a few years.
-The dataset is biased towards the UK.
+Currently the dataset is biased towards the UK.

 ## Acknowledgements